Assault by Strangulation

 A closer look at strangulation cases | Texas District & County Attorneys Association — Read this 2014 article written by a district attorney to get a better understanding of factors that prosecutors consider in their handling of these cases.
 The article discusses the dangers of strangulation, compares visible evidence to non-visible evidence, and touches on the use of experts.
 The article also touches on how prosecutors should present these cases to juries.

 Have you been charged with committing an alleged assault against a significant other or family or household member by strangulation or suffocation in Central Texas?
 You should avoid making any kind of statement to authorities until you have legal counsel.
-Contact Law Office of Price & Wiggins, P.C. today.
+Contact Law Office of Michael J. Price, P.C. today.

 Georgetown criminal defense attorney Michael J. Price represents individuals in Hutto, Belton, Harker Heights, Leander, Taylor, and many surrounding areas of Williamson County and Bell County.
 Call (512) 354-1880 or complete an online contact form to have our lawyer review your case and help you understand all of your legal options during a free initial consultation.